-27. PSYCHOTHERAPY OR COUNSELING PROGRAM
+17. 27.
+PSYCHOTHERAPY OR COUNSELING PROGRAM

-Within 30 calendar days of the effective date of this decision, Respondent shall submit to the Board for its prior approval the name and qualifications of a psychotherapist, or counselor of Respondent's choice.
-Upon approval, Respondent shall undergo and continue treatment, at Respondent's cost, until such time as the Board releases him/her from this requirement and only upon the recommendation of the treating psychotherapist or counselor.
+Within $\frac{60 \ 30 \ calendar}{1}$ days of the effective date of this decision, FRespondent shall submit to the Board for its prior approval the name and qualifications of a psychotherapist or counselor of FRespondent's choice.
+Upon approval, FRespondent shall undergo and continue treatment, at FRespondent 's cost, until the Board deems that no further psychotherapy is necessary. such time as the Board releases him/her from this requirement and only upon the recommendation of the treating psychotherapist or counselor.
+Respondent shall have the treating psychotherapist submit quarterly status reports to the Board.